Copacabana (at the copa) chords

 • The transition from GmM7 → Gm7 → Gm6 is very easy with the same barre position on the 3rd fret with simple alterations on the other strings.
 GmM7 can also be written as Gm(maj7).

-• dim7 chords are very easy to play.
 The shape stays the same - you just have to know which fret to start on... in this case, the Cdim7 is played on the 1st fret, although you can play it in many different positions.
-With this shape, as long as one of your 4 fingers is playing a C note, you are playing a Cdim7.
+With this shape, as long as one of your 4 fingers is playing a C note, you are playing a Cdim7, or one of its inversions.
 It can also be played starting on the 4th, 8th and 10th frets.
 So why the 1st fret?

 • The video fades out towards the end.
 I have included an ending just in case.

-• If you spend the time necessary to play this song fluently, you will be glad you did.
-You will open the key to a whole new set of chords which will take you to another level and you'll have a lot of fun in the process.
+• Take the time to master this song, as it will unlock a new set of chords, elevate your playing to the next level, and you'll have a lot of fun in the process.

 Back to 70's Music Back To Top